jackadam1981/ChromeEc/README.md

 ## Building an EC binary

-Note: The EC is normally built from within the Chromium OS development chroot to use the correct toolchain.
+Note: The EC is normally built from within the ChromiumOS development chroot to use the correct toolchain.

 Building directly from the EC repository: